jcbyte/longboi-life/README.md

 ## DevUtils

-`/DevUtils/` contains useful scripts (not necessarily in Java) for developing the project.
+`/DevUtils/` contains useful scripts (not necessarily in Java) for working with the project.

 ## Licence